nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Use case: UC02 - Delete a Student**

+**Guarantees:** A student contact is deleted from GREWZ.

+**MSS**
+1. Tutor deletes a specific student contact by entering the command along with the index that corresponds to the student.
+2. Student contact is deleted.
+Use case ends

 **Use case: UC03 - Edit a Student**

+**Guarantees:** Student's details are changed in GREWZ

+**MSS**
+1. Tutor edits a specific student contact by entering the command along with the index that corresponds to the student.
+2. Student contact in GREWZ is edited
+Use case ends

+**Extension**
+* 1a.
+GREWZ detects that the index given is invalid
+    * 1a1.
+GREWZ responds with an error message
+    * 1a2.
+User re-enters the command with valid index Use case resumes in step 2

 **Use case: UC04 - Add attendance to Student**